NathanaelConnell/RecipeBook/README.md

-Group Member Names and Jobs:
+#Recipe Book

+### Group Members:
-1. Olivia Brown: Team Spokesperson
+- Olivia Brown: Team Spokesperson
-2. Noah Canen: Team Leader
+- Noah Canen: Team Leader
-3. Cole Connell: Code Development
+- Cole Connell: Code Development
-4. Ashlyn Erickson: Product Owner
+- Ashlyn Erickson: Product Owner
-5. Adam Pannell: Deployment Manager
+- Adam Pannell: Deployment Manager
-6. Megan Rose: Scrum Master
+- Megan Rose: Scrum Master

+### Description
 This project contains an implementation of a recipe book.
 This recipe book will allow the user to create, update, and delete recipes through an application, while using a database in the back-end.